Car Starter Problems: Causes and Solutions

 Freewheeling Or Whining Noise

 Freewheeling occurs when you crank the engine and simply hear, a whining noise without the engine cranking.
-When this occurs, it means the starter, is not engaging with the flywheel.
+When this occurs it means, the starter is not engaging with the flywheel.
 This is a worrying situation which could result in, having to replace the whole component.
 If this happens, service your vehicle as soon as possible.

 Intermittent Issues Starting The Engine

 If you try to start your engine, but the engine doesn’t spin.
 Then you try once again and it works, this is most likely due to a problem with the relay.
 The starter relay, is an all or nothing device.
-Meaning that it either sends the full electrical current or it sends nothing to the starter.
+Meaning that it either sends the full electrical current, or it sends nothing to the starter.
 Sometimes, a damaged relay, can cause the starter to make a clicking sound when you turn the key.

 Starter Stays On After Engine Has Started

 When you start the engine and release the key, the solenoid closes the circuit.
 The car starter now has, no power going to it.
 But, if the power stays on, after the engine has started.
 Then, the main contacts in the solenoid, have most likely welded together, in the closed position.
-This will ultimately cause serious damage to, the whole starter system and the transmission flywheel.
+This will ultimately cause serious damage to the whole starter system, and the transmission flywheel.

 Smoke Or Burning Smell

 If the power draw on the electrical system is too high, you may see smoke.
-This is either because the starter has been operated too long or there is a connection problem.
+This is either because the starter has been operated too long, or there is a connection problem.
 Smoke coming from underneath the engine, accompanied by a burning smell, can be a symptom of serious problems.

 Batteries

 It may appear that you have power to your starting system.
-And, you have lights on your dashboard and your headlights are working, but the engine will not turn over.
+And, you have lights on your dashboard and your headlights are working.
+But, the engine will not turn over.

-If your engine does not crank, trying to start it with jump leads or a starter pack.
+If your engine does not crank, try to start it with jump leads or a starter pack.
 At least this will indicate if a weak battery, is the cause of your problems.
 Because, 9 out of 10 cars with starting problems during winter months, are battery related.

 Oil Or Fluid Leaks